-We advertise in Australian guitar, folk and ukulele publications as well as at Tamworth Country Music Festival.
+We advertise in Australian Guitar Magazine, Mixdown Magazine, Kamuke Mag, Trad and Now and many other publications as well as at Tamworth Country Music Festival.

-We sponsor our local radio station 2RRR and advertise across the Sydney Metropolitan Area on Hope FM Radio.
+We sponsor our local radio station 2RRR and advertise across the Sydney Metropolitan Area.

 We were one of the first music shops in Australia to establish a website, back in 1998 and over the years it has evolved into a fully-fledged eCommerce platform with thousands of products for sale online.

 We focused a great deal in the early days on Search Engine Optimisation and as a result we have excellent ranking and draw customers from all over the world.
 A perfect example of this is an occasion when comedian Billy Connolly googled us, looking for a particular banjo that we just happened to have in stock.
 So when he came to Sydney on tour, he knew everything about us, walked right in and bought the banjo in question on the spot.
 This type of thing happens on a regular basis, with people searching for and finding niche instruments in search engines then turning up at our store from all manner of distant locations.